LaurentMazare/tch-rs/README.md

 As per [the pytorch docs](https://pytorch.org/cppdocs/installing.html) the Windows debug and release builds are not ABI-compatible.
 This could lead to some segfaults if the incorrect version of libtorch is used.

+It is recommended to use the MSVC Rust toolchain (e.g. by installing `stable-x86_64-pc-windows-msvc` via rustup) rather than a MinGW based one as PyTorch has compatibilities issues with MinGW.

 ## Examples

 ### Basic Tensor Operations